 Some features that can tip your app toward the more expensive end of the spectrum include:

-- Dynamic content, where the app content needs to be able to be updated by an external source.
-Weather or news apps are good examples of this.
+- Dynamic content, where the app needs to be able to be updated by an external source.
+Weather and news apps are good examples of this.

 - Location-based features, which allow for push notifications and mobile moments.

-- Extra security features. (eCommerce apps usually tick the box in this case).
+- Extra security features. eCommerce and FinTech apps usually tick the box in this case.

-- Building for more than one app platform.
+- Building for more than one app platform, usually iOS and Android.

-Here are some of the factors affecting cost and results for each type of app developer:
+Here are some of the factors affecting cost for each type of app developer:

-- A freelancer hired from a site like Upwork is often cheaper, however it is more difficult to ensure that you are really getting someone who knows what they are doing and isn’t passing the work to someone else.
+- A freelancer hired from a site like Upwork is often cheaper.
+However, it is difficult to ensure that you are hiring someone who knows what they are doing instead of just passing the work to someone else.

-- A local consultant can be a good option, however they will tend to have more limited experience and resources available to them.
-There is only so much that one individual can do (which might suit you fine if your app is within their usual wheelhouse).
+- A local consultant can be a good option.
+Nonetheless, they will tend to have limited experience and resources available to them.
+There is only so much that one individual can do.
 The local consultant will usually cost more than your online freelancer.

-- Agencies have a wider range of talent available to them, but also have higher costs to run.
+- A custom software development company has a wider range of talent available but also has higher costs to run.
 This will add to the cost of your development but can help guarantee your project’s success.
+They make the best partners for your company.

 Average App Development Cost Estimate